joeky888/dotfile/Misc/toefl.md

 - Medical science
   - Antibiotics decreased the death rate in the 20th centry
   - Vaccines saves millions of lives during the pandemic
+  - Monkeypox was vanquished in 2023 (within one year)
 - Music
   - "We Are The World" by Michael Jackson in 1985 to save children starvation in Africa
 - Greate invention in past 100y